Skip to content

 Why Common TSP Withdrawal Strategies Fall Short

+A longevity plan usually improves when at least part of essential income is not dependent on market timing or market performance.
 This does not mean your TSP should not be invested.
 It means the withdrawal design should be resilient enough that you are not forced into bad decisions during bad years.
+For retirees evaluating income-focused options, understanding what the best retirement income annuity is can clarify how different income structures are designed to support longevity alongside TSP withdrawals.

 Required Minimum Distributions and the TSP

-RMDs create two common retirement problems.
-First, they can force withdrawals in down markets, which increases sequence risk.
-Second, they can push taxable income higher than expected when combined with other income sources.
-That can lead to higher lifetime taxes and more pressure on the TSP balance.
+Traditional TSP accounts are subject to required minimum distributions that force withdrawals and can increase taxable income — accelerating depletion if not coordinated with income planning.
+Even in years when income is not actually needed, withdrawals must still occur.
+RMDs create two common retirement problems for TSP retirees.
+First, they can force withdrawals in down markets, which increases sequence risk precisely when you can least afford forced selling.
+Second, they can push taxable income higher than expected when combined with Social Security, pension income, or other distributions — leading to higher lifetime taxes and more pressure on the TSP balance.

 How Guaranteed Income Can Extend the Life of a TSP